Missouri Homeowners Insurance Quotes

 Missouri also is vulnerable to earthquakes, especially in the southeastern corner of the state.
 Providers typically exclude earthquake damage from coverage, so consider a separate policy or endorsement.
 The Mississippi, Missouri, and other rivers and lakes make the "Show Me State" prone to flooding as well.
 Providers also typically exclude flooding, so if you live near a floodplain, consider purchasing a separate policy through the National Flood Insurance Program.

-Average Missouri home insurance rates in March were approximately $1005.00 which have decreased since February when rates were around $1067.
-Average rates in the area reflect premiums on new policies sold by HomeInsurance.com in Missouri.
+Average Missouri home insurance premiums in June were approximately $1138.00 which have increased since May when premiums were around $1119.
+Average values in the area reflect premiums on new policies sold by HomeInsurance.com in Missouri.
 For a full list of premiums by state visit our RateReport.

 Savings on Missouri home insurance